imjohnzakkam/Competitive-Programming/README.md

 # Competitive-Programming
-This is a repo consisting what i know till now abt CP
+This is a repo consists what i know till now abt CP